Generic selectors

 Thank you for visiting!
 By the way… any links on this page that lead to products on Amazon and other stores/partners are affiliate links Aquarium Store Depot earns a commission if you make a purchase.

 If you’ve just brought home a water sprite or are thinking of having one, you may be wondering how to care for it.
 With the proper knowledge and equipment, caring for your water sprite is simple!
-There are so many different types of aquarium plants available today that choosing the right one for your aquascape can be a bit daunting.
+There are so many different types of aquarium plants available today that choosing the right one for your aquascape is a bit daunting.
 Water Sprite is an great option for many aquarists both experienced and new to the hobby.

 A Brief Overview Of The Water Sprite (Ceratopteris thalictroides)